 February 8th, 2019

-Drupal is also a great for creating integrated digital frameworks.
+Drupal is also great for creating integrated digital frameworks.
 You can extend its power and flexibility with many thousands of modules.
 Modules expand functionality and themes let you customize your content's presentation.
 You can mix and match components to enhance Drupal's core abilities, or you can integrate Drupal with external services and other applications in your infrastructure.
 No other content management software is this powerful and scalable.

 WordPress has a variety of free and paid themes and plugins to get you started building your website.
 There are starter themes also available for Drupal as well.
 However, the majority of Drupal is designed for custom development.

 Most people chose to work with WordPress because of the available plugins.
-Anything from SEO to social media and more are all available from the thousands of individual developers for WordPress.
+Anything from SEO to social media and more are available from the thousands of individual developers for WordPress.
 Drupal’s version of plugins are called modules.
 Modules are free and contain many of the same pieces of functionality that are available using WordPress plugins, especially in Drupal 8.
 However, in WordPress, plugins are generally easier to manage without needing a developer.
 In Drupal, you’ll need a developer to handle installing or updating any modules.

-While Drupal, and the entire open source community, has seen its share of security issues, the platform has an extreme level of security, and provides in-depth security reports.
+While Drupal, and the entire open source community, has seen its share of security issues, the platform has an extreme level of protection and provides in-depth security reports.
 It’s due to that level of security that you’ll find governments and even large corporations using Drupal.

 Your website or application development requirements depend upon what you need.
 If you fit all the requirements for utilizing Drupal, then it should be your first choice of CMS.
-However, if Drupal is going to be overkill, then stick with WordPress as it will be end user easy and you can have your site or application up and running far quicker.
+However, if Drupal is going to be overkill, then stick with WordPress as it will be end user-easy, and you can have your site or application up and running far quicker.

 If you have any questions, please feel free to contact us.